dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Keep your face always toward the sunshine - and shadows will fall behind you.**
+**When written in Chinese the word "crisis" is composed of two characters - one represents danger and the other represents opportunity.**

-Walt Whitman
+John F. Kennedy